 The scope and magnitude of future research and development expense are difficult to predict given the number of clinical trials that we will need to conduct for any of our potential products, as well as our limited capital resources.
 Preclinical testing and clinical development are long, expensive and uncertain processes.
 In general, biopharmaceutical development involves a series of steps, beginning with identification of a potential target and including, among others, proof of concept in animals and Phase 1, 2 and 3 clinical trials in humans.
 Each of these steps is typically more expensive than the previous step.
 Success in early stages of development often results in increasing expenditures for a given product candidate.
 Significant delays in clinical testing could materially impact our product development costs and timing of completion of the clinical trials.
 We do not know whether planned clinical trials will begin on time, will need to be halted or revamped or will be completed on schedule, or at all.
-Clinical trials can be delayed for a variety of reasons, including delays in obtaining regulatory approval to commence a trial, delays from scale up, delays in reaching agreement on acceptable clinical trial subjects to participate in a clinical site, delays in obtaining institutional review board approval to conduct a clinical trial at a prospective clinical site or delays in recruiting subjects to participate in a clinical study.
+Clinical trials can be delayed for a variety of reasons, including delays in obtaining regulatory approval to commence a trial, delays from scale up, delays in reaching agreement on acceptable clinical trial agreement terms with prospective clinical sites, delays in obtaining institutional review board approval to conduct a clinical trial at a prospective clinical site or delays in recruiting subjects to participate in a clinical study.

 We currently do not have reliable estimates of total costs for a particular drug candidate to reach the market.
 Our potential products are subject to a lengthy and uncertain regulatory process that may involve unanticipated additional clinical trials and may not result in receipt of the necessary regulatory approvals.
 Failure to receive the necessary regulatory approvals would prevent us from commercializing the product candidates affected.
 In addition, clinical trials of our potential products may fail to demonstrate safety and efficacy, which could prevent or significantly delay regulatory approval.
 We do not have a reasonable basis to determine when or if material net cash inflows from the commercialization and sale of our drug candidates will occur.
-Commercialization of our product candidates depends upon successful completion of extensive preclinical studies and clinical trials of potential products beyond the trials already concluded and the trials currently in process.
+Commercialization of our product candidates depends upon successful completion of extensive preclinical studies and clinical trials to demonstrate their safety and efficacy for humans.
+We do not know whether we, or any of our current or potential future collaborative partners, will undertake clinical trials of potential products beyond the trials already concluded and the trials currently in process.
 It will take us, or our current or potential future collaborative partners, several years to complete any such testing, and failure can occur at any stage of testing.
 Interim results of trials do not necessarily predict final results, and acceptable results in early trials may not be repeated in later trials.
 Moreover, we or our current or potential future collaborative partners may decide to discontinue development of any project at any time for regulatory, commercial, scientific or other reasons.
 To date, we have not commercialized any of our drug candidates, and we may never do so.